 Providing year-round interest with little effort on your part, Oak Leaf holly is versatile and dependable, so it’s time to add this evergreen to your garden planner!

 Are you growing Oak Leaf holly?
 Share your tips and feel free to ask any questions in the comments section below.

-And for more information about growing evergreen shrubs in your yard, check out these guides next:
+And for more information about growing holly shrubs in your yard, check out these guides next:

 © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Product photos via Arbico Organics, Espoma, and Nature Hills Nursery.
 Uncredited photos: Shutterstock.